salvatoreraccardi/OBJEX_LINK/README.md

 ## What can I do with OBJEX Link?

-The possible uses of OBJEX Link are endless, if you need a very compact and reliable hardware for your IoT devices, OBJEX Link is the best choice.
+The possible uses of OBJEX Link are endless, you can potentially use OBJEX Link for any device with the right module.
+If you need a very compact and reliable hardware for your IoT devices, OBJEX Link is the best choice.
 OBJEX Link has one goal, to make the hardware in IoT devices easy to reuse. **Connecting devices is very important and exciting** to build the society of the future but **protect the environment is even more important**.

 There are other solutions on the market, but few of them are designed to actually reuse the hardware.
 Many devices have custom hardware/pcbs so it makes it impossible to recycle it for other devices.